tourhunter-com/help-tourhunter-com/_articles-en/how_to_remove_an_agent.md

 ### **Suggestions**

-You can restore your Agent by following the next steps:
+Agent can be restored to "My Agents" section by following the next steps:
 - go to "My Agents > Inactive Agents";
-- choose the Agent company you want to restore and open it by clicking on the card;
+- choose the Agent company to restore and open it profile by clicking on the card;
 - choose "Restore in My Agents" menu item in the elipsis menu.

 ![How_to_remove_an_agent3](/assets/images/how_to_remove_an_agent3.png)